Learning Heterogeneous Agent Cooperation via Multiagent League Training: Introduction

 \section{Introduction}

 Heterogeneous Multiagent Reinforcement Learning (HMARL) is not a new problem in MARL, but they have not yet been investigated extensively in the literature.
-There are many works introducing HMARL on specific domains, e.g., communication \cite{fard2022time} and UAV allocation \cite{zhao2019fast}.
-However, to our knowledge, there lacks a general-purpose heterogeneous reinforcement learning algorithm, aiming at cooperation learning within a multi-type multiagent team.
+A number of studies have covered HMARL, investigating its application in specific domains such as communication \cite{fard2022time} and UAV allocation \cite{zhao2019fast}.
+However, to the best of our knowledge, there are currently no general-purpose heterogeneous reinforcement learning algorithms for cooperative learning within a multi-type, multiagent team.

 In general, classic MARL algorithms do not assume the type difference between agents.
-Nevertheless, most existing works on MARL primarily focus on homogeneous environments \cite{zheng2018magent, deka2021natural, fu2022concentration} or heterogeneous benchmarks consisting of only 2 types (e.g., most SMAC maps \cite{samvelyan2019starcraft}) to claim the effectiveness of their models.
-However, in reality, we live in a world of diversity and it is hard to find a pure homogeneous system.
-Many multiagent systems require the participation of multi-type agents.
+Nevertheless, most existing research on MARL is primarily focused on homogeneous environments \cite{zheng2018magent, deka2021natural, fu2022concentration} or heterogeneous benchmarks consisting of only 2 agent types (e.g., most SMAC maps \cite{samvelyan2019starcraft}) to claim the effectiveness of their models.
+Inhabiting a diverse world, we cannot rely solely on homogenous systems to efficiently solve sophisticated teamwork.
+Many real multiagent systems require diversified agents to participate to ensure the division of labor and lower costs.
+A typical example of this is found in colonies of social insects, such as honeybees and ants, where individual agents specialize in different tasks like foraging, nest construction and defense.
+There are two primary challenges to address when applying MARL algorithms to heterogeneous multiagent tasks:

-On one hand, ignoring heterogeneous properties between agents can limit the performance of MARL models.
-The non-stationary issue is one of the difficulties presented by heterogeneous multiagent problems.
+Firstly, non-stationarity \cite{hernandez2017survey} is one of the difficulties presented by heterogeneous multiagent problems.
+Neglecting heterogeneous properties between agents can limit the performance of MARL models.
 In heterogeneous multiagent tasks, different kinds of agents vary in ability, quantity, expected functionality, etc. Notably, the number of each agent type is unbalanced in most scenarios.
 E.g., in military simulations, high-value aircraft are essential for obtaining battlefield advantage but are very few in number compared with ground agents.
 This imparity is also common in the world of nature, e.g., in a hive, honey bee queens and workers differ significantly in number.
+During an MARL training session, agents that are relatively low in number suffer from the high variance in state-value estimation due to insufficient sampling, which results in further non-stationary problems.